Brighamia insignis: Distribution and habitat

-It is extremely rare.
-In 1994 the United States Fish and Wildlife Service reported five populations totaling 45 to 65 individuals, and listed the plant as an endangered species.
-As of today, the species is possibly extinct in the wild.
-The last single individual was recorded in the wild in 2014.

-Brighamia insignis is found at elevations from sea level to 480 m in mesic shrublands and dry forests that receive less than 170 cm of annual rainfall.
-It grows on rocky ledges with little soil and steep sea cliffs.
+Brighamia insignis was found at elevations from sea level to 480 m in mesic shrublands and dry forests that receive less than 170 cm of annual rainfall.
+It grew on rocky ledges with little soil and steep sea cliffs.
 Associated plants include ʻāhinahina (Artemisia spp.) ʻakoko (Euphorbia celastroides), alaheʻe (Psydrax odorata), kāwelu (Eragrostis variabilis), pili (Heteropogon contortus), kokiʻo ʻula (Hibiscus kokio), ʻānaunau (Lepidium serra), nehe (Lipochaeta succulenta), pokulakalaka (Munroidendron racemosum), and ʻilima (Sida fallax).

+B. insignis is now extinct in the wild, having been in decline for many years.
+In 1994, the United States Fish and Wildlife Service reported five populations totaling 45 to 65 individuals, and listed the plant as an endangered species.
+The last single individual was recorded in the wild in August 2012, and drone surveys in June 2019 and May 2020 found that it, too, had disappeared.

 Endangered status

 According to the U.S. Botanic Garden, its only pollinator was a certain type of now-extinct hawk moth.
 This has made it all but impossible for B. insignis to reproduce on its own.
 Therefore, individuals only produce seed when artificially pollinated by humans.

 Other threats to the species have included exotic plant species, feral goats and pigs, slugs, rats, fire, and infestations of carmine spider mites (Tetranychus cinnabarinus).
-There is also a hiking trail near one of the populations.
-The plant grows on steep, exposed cliffs and has been damaged by hurricanes and landslides.
+There is also a hiking trail near one of the former populations.
+The plant grew on steep, exposed cliffs and were prone to damage by hurricanes and landslides.
+In 1992, the remaining populations on the southeastern coast of Kauaʻi were wiped out by Hurricane Iniki, leaving only the populations on the island's north coast, which themselves continued to decline thereafter.

 Cultivation

-Despite its rarity in the wild it is not hard to cultivate in a nursery, and it has come into use as a novel ornamental plant.
+Although extinct in the wild, B. insignis is not hard to cultivate in a nursery, and it has come into use as a novel ornamental plant.